radionets-project/radionets/simulations/README.md

 ### uv_simulations

+A antenna and a source class are used to simulate radio interferometric observations.
+Both classes hold information about the coordinates of the antennas/sources.
+It is possible to create masks to simulate (u, v)-sampling and apply these mask to simulated (u, v)-spaces.
+In this way, toy monte carlo datasets are created.

 ### uv_plots

+Functions to visualize simulated sources and (u, v)-coverages.
+It is possible to create gifs of array layouts and (u, v)-space sampling during an simulated observation.
+These functions are mainly used to create images for presentations.

 ### Examples: visualize_sampling
 Creates visualization plots, which can be found in the examples directory.
 Run `make examples`.